Season Preview: Your guide to the arts in 2026

 Ensemble Offspring’s Claire Edwardes.
 Photo supplied

-Kicking off in Glebe in Sydney before dates in Melbourne, the Summer program (28 February – 5 March) features trio vocalist Mitch Riley, percussionist and Artistic Director Claire Edwardes and pianist Jack Symonds, whose work I keep your burning glances has its world premiere on the program.
+Kicking off in Glebe in Sydney before dates in Melbourne, the Summer program (28 February – 5 March) features trio vocalist Mitch Riley, percussionist and Artistic Director Claire Edwardes and pianist Jack Symonds, whose work I keep your burning glances has its world premiere as part of the program.